+These step by step photos will show you how to reupholster a storage ottoman the quick and easy way!
 Breathe new life into an old ottoman with new fabric!
 This two hour project is great for beginners.
+This post contains affiliate links.

-This is the story about a beautiful ottoman who began its life like this…
+This is the story of a beautiful ottoman who began its life like this…

 How To Reupholster a Storage Ottoman